transcelerate/ddf-home/help-support.md

 <p></p>
 - <a target="_blank" href="https://github.com/transcelerate/ddf-sdr-ui/issues">Link to Issues</a> in UI repository
 <p></p>
 **NOTE**: As of May 2022, the DDF initiative is still the process of setting up operations, and any pull requests submitted will not be triaged at this point in time.
+This page will be upgraded Dec 2026.
 <p></p>
 </details>
 <details>